 Create an MVC template and page

 To use Pure mode in Sitefinity CMS, you have to create a template and set its advanced options accordingly.
 In the Create a template dialog, enter a Name such as MVCPureTemplate, then choose Don't use template, and the Advanced setting MVC only.

 Once created, this template and all pages based on it can host MVC based widgets only.
-You cannot use the WebForms model in this mode.
 The toolbox will be filtered to only show the custom controllers you have developed as widgets.

-For more information on how to implement MVC widgets, please read For developers: Create MVC-based Sitefinity CMS widgets
+For more information on how to implement MVC widgets, see For developers: Create MVC-based Sitefinity CMS widgets.